MichaelSchneeberger/rust-cpp-interop/README.md

 ```
 rust-cpp-interop/
 ├── crates/
-│   ├── bindgen_build/      // Small crate illustrating the integration of C code into Rust using bindgen
+│   ├── bindgen_build/      // integration of C code into Rust using bindgen
-│   ├── cc_build/           // Small crate illustrating the integration of C code into Rust
+│   ├── cc_build/           // integration of C code into Rust
-│   ├── cmake_build/        // Small crate illustrating the integration of C++ code into Rust using cmake
+│   ├── cmake_build/        // integration of C++ code into Rust using cmake
 │   ├── cxx_closure/        // Investigates Rust closures passed accross the FFI boundary using cxx
-│   └── scheduler/          // C++ example project integrated into Rust
+│   └── scheduler/          // C++ implemented scheduler integrated into Rust
-│                           //   The goal is to gain some practical experience with C++ Rust interop topic
-└── docs/                   // Blog post series about the integration of C++ into Rust
+└── docs/
     └── part1_introduction.md
 ```